Thursday, December 15, 2005

 I love it that Clooney wears his liberalism as if it's a bumper-sticker across his forehead.
 As someone personally attacked as a "liberal" - as if it's negative! - by various politicos over my years on the campaign trail, I am glad he helps us reclaim the honor in the title.

-question why actors get media coverage for political commentary.
+Some may question why actors get media coverage for political commentary.
 They are Americans, and questioning their right to speak out is pure crap.

 Clooney's message is proof that he can articulate his liberal agenda better than anybody here in DC.
 The Advocate, one of the nation's leading gay publications, features Clooney in a fascinating cover story, as another example.